23 Male Model Poses & Prompts + Tips for Great Male Poses

 Credit: James Barr (left)/ JJ Jordan (right)

-Another great sitting pose for men; the Clasping Hands pose adds an element humbleness and approachability to your portraits.
-Additionally, it presents a chance to focus on details, be it hands, jewelry, or tattoos.
-This shot is generally done with the model’s elbows on his knees but also can be done while holding the elbows close to the body.
+This shot is generally done with the model’s elbows on his knees, but it can also be done while holding the elbows close to the body.

 Also, if you’re going for detail shots, this is a great pose for getting a close-up of his hands and/or drawing attention to any jewelry or tattoos he might have.